AbduHosein/privateChat/README.md

         - `handleConnection(c net.Conn, signal chan string, router Router)` - For each new client, adds a new ClientConnection struct to the map of ClientConnections in router.
 Then creates a Message struct, and instantiates the receiveMessages thread with same data as the ClientConnection variable.
         - `(r Router) dispatch(m Message, c net.Conn)` - Takes a pointer to a Message struct and a net.Conn from the receiveMessages function.
 The function checks if a message is sent to another client that is currently online, by cross referencing the username in the provided message with the table of usernames within Router map of ClientConnections.
         - `(r Router) dispatchMulti(content string)` - Loops over all usernames and ClientConnections in the router table, sends a message to all of them, specifically the exit message.
         - `Server(port string)` - The server is both the controller and the database in the architecture of our program.
 More specifically, the Router struct is the model, containing all the data and organization necessary for clients to communicate with one another.
 The functions within server.go control the flow of messages from one client to another, without non-participating clients being aware of any message sent between two participating clients.
-The `Server(port string)` function is the entry point into server.go, all other functions are subsequent calls from the initialization of the server and the threads it starts.
+The `Server(port string)` function is the entry point into server.go, all other functions in server.go are subsequent calls from the initialization of the server and the threads it starts.

 - <b>Client</b>
     - <b>Structs</b>